nss-evening-cohort-04/models-to-erd/erd.md

 ## Example: Chinook

-.center.larger[Create an ERD for the Chinook Database including the Ordinality]
+.center[Create an ERD for the Chinook Database including the Ordinality]